mozilla/www.ccadb.org/cas/incident-report.md

 4. **Consider all potential contributing factors**.
 RCAs consider a broad range of potential causes, including technical issues, policy issues, human factors, process breakdowns, and external influences.
 It's crucial to avoid jumping to conclusions or focusing solely on the most obvious cause(s).

 5. **Collect and analyze data**.
-Data is critical for supporting RCA conclusions.
-This might involve reviewing logs, monitoring metrics, internal incident reports, and other relevant information to identify patterns and anomalies.
+Data is critical for supporting RCA conclusions and may include reviewing logs, monitoring metrics, internal incident reports, and other relevant information to identify patterns and anomalies.

 6. **Involve relevant stakeholders**.
-RCAs are a collaborative effort involving engineers, operators, support teams, and other relevant stakeholders.
-This helps ensure a diverse range of perspectives and expertise is considered.
+RCAs are a collaborative effort involving engineers, operators, support teams, and other relevant stakeholders to ensure a diverse range of perspectives and expertise is considered.

 7. **Prioritize action items**.
-The ultimate goal of an RCA is to prevent future incidents caused by the same failures.
-Therefore, it's important to identify and prioritize actionable recommendations that address the root causes identified.
+The ultimate goal of an RCA is to prevent future incidents caused by the same failures; therefore, it's important to identify and prioritize actionable recommendations that address the identified root causes.

 8. **Focus on blameless postmortems**.
 Emphasize a blameless culture when conducting postmortems.
 The focus is on learning from the incident and improving systems, not on assigning blame or punishing individuals.

 9. **Continuously improve the process**.
 RCA is an iterative process where an organization continuously refines its approach based on lessons learned from previous incidents and evolving best practices.

 ### Community participation in the reporting process